 Sabastopols tend to tear out feathers while breeding or by getting them bogged down in mud and ice.
 But in fall produce an entirely new set of beautiful feathers.

 The Yamato Gunkei is usually considered to be, and shown as, a bantam Shamo breed (a totally different breed from the Ko Shamo).
 The most important attribute of this breed is "exaggeration."
 When adult it has a massive frame, strong chunky legs and feet, and a large head with pendulous dewlap and very wrinkled skin, which gets more wrinkled and grotesque with age.
 Colour of plumage is not important, but it must be hard and sparse with bare red skin showing at throat, point of wing, down the keel and around the vent.
 The wings are held away from the body at the shoulders, and the shoulder coverts should show clearly on the back, giving the characteristic "five hills" as seen from the back: wing / shoulder coverts / back / shoulder coverts / wing.
 The "prawn" tail is short and should point down and inwards between the legs.
 The females are not usually as exaggerated as the males, but in both sexes the aim is for as much exaggeration as possible within the weight limits.
-Very rarely seen in the British Isles, the breed is in very few hands even on the Continent.
+Very rarely seen the breed is in very few hands.
 It seems that birds or eggs are difficult to obtain, even from Japan where, although they have specialist shows for small Shamo breeds, stock is jealously guarded.

 La Flèche are thought to be close relatives of the Houdan and Crèvecœur.
 They were a relatively popular breed in France and Germany through the 20th Century.
 They are instantly recognizable with their two distinct ‘spikes’ for a comb.
 In more recent times, La Flèche has been re-introduced from France and Germany.
 La Flèche chickens entered the American Standard of Perfection in 1874.
 During the 60s and 70's they had become nearly extinct.
 They are now on the critically endangered list.